-Increased partnership working Up to 5 partnerships developed and delivering activities with This will contribute towards effective Partnership and Local
+Increased partnership working for WDRG Up to 5 partnerships developed and delivering activities with WDRG Increased events and activities This will contribute towards effective Partnership and Local Community Support .
+Increased activities being run for the community by WDRG.
+Increased social outcomes achieved by WDRG Development of Heritage Activities Developing the narrative of WWII to highlight the contribution of allied armed forces through display of memorabilia and vintage vehicles relating to the Indian Long-Range Service (ILRS) positively on the profile of the local community, promote

-for WDRG WDRG Community Support.
-Increased

-Increased events and activities activities being run for the

-community by WDRG.

-Increased social outcomes

-achieved by WDRG

-Development of Developing the narrative of WWII This will add to Renfrewshire's

-Heritage Activities to highlight the contribution of tourism offer and impact

-allied armed forces through positively on the profile of the

-display of memorabilia and local community, promote

-vintage vehicles relating to the diversity.

-Indian Long-Range Service

-(ILRS)